aycangulez/tie-in/README.md

 Syntax: `tie.create(comp, rels, trx)`

-Creates a component record (*comp*) and optionally its related records (*rels*).
-Returns the newly created component record's id on success.
+Creates a record based on the component instance (*comp*), and it optionally creates the record's relationships (*rels*).
+Returns the newly created record's id on success.
 You can also pass an optional knex transaction (*trx*) if you would like to run this operation inside a transaction as a part of other database operations.

 Relationships can be upstream (referencing the newly created record) and/or downstream (referenced from the newly created record).
 Relationships can optionally have types specified by *relType*.